ehenneken/graphics_service/README.md

 	curl http://localhost:4000/<identifier>

 and you should get back graphics data.
-The identifier supplied should either be a bibcode or a SciX ID.
+The identifier supplied should either be a bibcode or a SciX ID (example: `scix:9XSY-FJXA-8SQY`).